base-org/brand-kit/README.md

 # Base brand-kit

-This repo contains guide and logos for the Base brand.
+This repo contains a guide, fonts and logos for the Base brand.

 Base is a secure, low-cost, developer-friendly Ethereum L2 built to bring the next billion users onchain.
 It's built on Optimism’s open-source [OP Stack](https://stack.optimism.io/).